 When not to insulate the interior of basement walls

-You should not insulate your basement walls unless your basement is dry.
-If there is signs of water, if you have drainage problems outdoors, if your foundation walls are not properly sealed and waterproofed, do not insulate your basement.
+Be aware, anyway.
+If there is signs of water in your basement, if you are having outdoor drainage problems, if your foundation walls are not properly sealed and waterproofed, do not insulate your basement.
 Fix its problems first.

 If there is water seeping through the walls and signs of moisture, do not insulate your basement.
 Mold, mildew and condensation will be aggravated.